 Then it just felt done.
 It was spring of 2016.

 I self-published Bread Science in 2006 because I could not get anyone to publish it.
 This time, I self-published because I did not want to sell the rights to my story.
 I also wanted to do the self-publishing process again; I had spotty notes from the first time, but I kept thorough notes this time so I could share them.
-So many steps come after the writing is done: choosing and scanning photos, creating a cover, and designing the nook interior.
+So many steps come after the writing is done: choosing and scanning photos, creating a cover, and designing the book interior.
 I also spent months working on permissions: I read books on the subject and made a huge spreadsheet of all the copyrighted material in the book (which, I found out, includes artwork that I photographed), all the potential privacy issues (some of which existed even if I changed people’s names), and any other possible problem.
 I changed some passages to avoid issues and wrote to ask permission in other cases.

 When the book was finally done, I uploaded it to my printer, Thomson-Shore.
 They only had to contact me three times with errors!
 This was much easier than in 2006, when I was rushing to the university library to use InDesign with the files on a USB drive (invented just in time!), and when the printer’s server didn’t have enough space for my giant book!
 The books arrived on April 3; my parents are still acting as the distribution office.